ABX Weekly 7th November 2018 Market update

 The safe bet yesterday was on the Reserve Bank of Australia (RBA) keeping interest rates at 1.5%.
 Citing the “housing markets have continued to ease” and “inflation is expected to pick up over the next couple of years”.
 Low levels of interest rates are supporting the economy and we expect the RBA to be on hold for some time.
 The RBA did change some of the wording in their statement after the November Board meeting, including noting that the Australian economy is performing well.
 Over the past year, GDP increased by 3.4 per cent and the unemployment rate declined to 5 per cent, the lowest in six years.
 The forecasts for economic growth in 2018 and 2019 have been revised up a little.
 The central scenario is for GDP growth to average around 3½ per cent over these two years, before slowing in 2020 due to slower growth in exports of resources.

-The markets are nervous going into the US mid-term elections, though strong labour demands shows no sign of slowing and we expect to see a continued fall of unemployment in the US.
-Also the FOMC meets later in the week.
-Equity markets have often sold-off based on a spike in bond yields, and if the Fed take a hawkish view for rate hikes in 2019, the repricing of US interest rate expectations could spark a sell-off in US Treasuries and global equity markets.
+The markets are nervous going into the US mid-term elections, though strong labour demands show no sign of slowing and we expect to see a continued fall of unemployment in the US.
+Also, the FOMC meets later in the week.
+Equity markets have often sold off based on a spike in bond yields, and if the Fed takes a hawkish view for rate hikes in 2019, the repricing of US interest rate expectations could spark a sell-off in US Treasuries and global equity markets.

 Brewin’ with Nguyen

 I’ve gone through a lot of the benefits of bonds, but every good investor knows not to invest in anything you don’t understand how it works and what the risks are.
 Everything has risk, period.
 So, I get a lot of clients come through looking for safe stable returns and asking what the risk for bonds are.